tripleS-Dev/esp-lowcode-matter/docs/programmer_model.md

 # Programmer's Model

+ESP LowCode was born out of the need to contain development complexity that that developers needs to be exposed to, while building connected products.
+The ESP LowCode project attempts to expose a simpler setup-loop kind of development framework, that reduces development complexity and lightens the debug overhead.
+This is achieved by utilising the cores in the ESP32-C6 in an asymmetric manner.

 The ESP32-C6 microcontroller features two processing cores: the High-Performance (HP) Core and the Low-Power (LP) Core.
+ESP LowCode assigns a specific purpose in the device’s operation.
+In ESP LowCode, developers write firmware for the LP Core.
+They have full control on the firmware running on this core.
+The firmware runs within a single thread of execution thus simplifying product development considerations.
+Further, the memory between the two cores is compartmentalised, thus ensuring that one core cannot easily corrupt the memory of the other, thereby reducing debug considerations.

-Each core serves a specific purpose in the device’s operation.
-The HP Core is primarily responsible for initializing and managing essential system functions, including the Wi-Fi, Bluetooth, and Matter protocol stacks.
+The HP Core does the heavy-lifting of the Matter and the typical operations of connected devices.
+It is primarily responsible for initializing and managing essential system functions, including the Wi-Fi, Bluetooth, and Matter protocol stacks.
 Once these systems are initialized, the HP Core also loads the firmware intended for the LP Core into memory.

-The LP Core, in turn, communicates with the HP Core, enabling event-driven communication where it can both send and receive events to/from the HP Core.
-The firmware running on the device is specifically designed for the LP Core and is typically flashed using a low-code platform.

-The initialization process begins with the HP Core, which sets up the necessary communication protocols and handles the firmware loading for the LP Core.
-Once the HP Core has completed its tasks, the LP Core is then initialized, ready to execute the firmware that has been loaded into memory.

-Refer [ESP AMP](https://github.com/espressif/esp-amp/blob/main/README.md) for more details.
+The firmware running on the HP Core is a typical IDF firmware with multiple threads of execution.
+For a faster edit-debug cycle, ESP LowCode includes a pre-built firmware image for the HP Core that is available in the pre_built_binaries directory.

+The two cores communicate with each other using messages.
+The messages can be sent from the LP Core to the HP Core and vice versa.
+Refer [ESP AMP](https://github.com/espressif/esp-amp/blob/main/README.md) for more details about the HP Core and LP Core split and the communication model.

+In LowCode, the messages are primarily of two types:

+1. **Events**: These are system level events that define the state of the device.
+For example, the HP Core sends an event to the LP Core to indicate that the device is ready.
+Or the LP Core sends an event to the HP Core to factory reset the device.
+2. **Feature Data**: These are updates to the features of the device.
+For example, the LP Core sends an event to the HP Core when the power state of the device changes.
+Or HP Core sends a message to the LP Core when some Ecosystem is used to change the power state of the device.

 ## Related Documents